sreachtools/SReachTools/docs/_docs/src/modules/stochReach/setBased/SReachSet/index.md

                   with maximum reach probability in case of 'chance-open'/'genzps-open', and the effective_target_tube and
                   the bounded disturbance set in case of 'lag-over/lag-under'.
+                  See the docstring of SReachSetXXX for more details.

   Notes:
   * 'set_of_dirs' and 'init_safe_set_affine' needs to be provided to the options